jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

         - Wi-Fi Protected Access II (WPA2):
             - IEEE 802.11i WPA2 replaced WEP and WPA
             - Uses AES-CCMP (Counter Mode with Cipher Block Chaining Message Authentication Code Protocol)
+        - Wi-Fi Protected Access 3 (WPA3):
+            - WPA3-ENT uses 192-bit AES CCMP encryption
+            - WPA3-PER remains at 128-bit AES CCMP
+        - 802.1X / EAP
+            - WPA, WPA2, and WPA3 support the enterprise (ENT) authentication known as 802.1X/EAP
+            - Extensible Authentication Protocol (EAP) is not a specific mechanism of authentication, rather an authentication framework
+            - 802.1X/EAP is a standard port-based network access control that ensures that clients cannot communicate with a resource until proper authentication has taken place
+            - Through the use of 802.1X Remote Authentication Dial-In User Service (RADIUS), Terminal Access Control Access Control System (TACACS), certificates, smartcards, token devices and biometrics can be integrated into wireless networks
+        - Lightweight Extensible Authentication Protocol (LEAP) is a Cisco proprietary alternative to TKIP for WPA
+            - Avoid using LEAP, use EAP-TLS as an alternative; if LEAP must be used a complex password is recommended
+        - Don’t forget about ports related to common AAA services:
+            - UDP 1812 for RADIUS
+            - TCP 49 for TACACS+
         - Frequency table:

         | Amendment | Wi-Fi Alliance | Speed | Frequency |